Sorcerio/MBM-Music-Visualizer/README.md

 The Latent Images, which are the output content of the visualization, should be converted and either saved individually or compiled into a video through another node.
 The charts are pixel images that can be saved or modified as desired.

-_When testing your generations_, consider setting the `image_limit` to `1` or higher to generate only a specific number of images.
+_When testing your generations_, consider bypassing the `Prompt Sequence Renderer` and its outputs.
+(Alternatively, set the `image_limit` to `1` or higher to generate only a specific number of images.)
 Doing so **will still produce complete charts** for most data sources allowing you to preview the general flow of the visualization before you commit to image generation for all frames.